byu-is-403/syllabus/asp-dotnet-mvc/asp-mvc-tutorial.md

     public bool?
 WillAttend { get; set; }
   }
   ```
+- You will also need to add 'using System.ComponentModel.DataAnnotations;' to this file in the Using area

 - Open the HomeController.cs Controller
 - Add the following code to the HttpPost attribute